Introduction

 AddColumnCheck | ADD COLUMN with DEFAULT |

-AddIndexCheck | CREATE INDEX without CONCURRENTLY |
+AddIndexCheck | CREATE INDEX without CONCURRENTLY; CONCURRENTLY inside a transaction |

 AddJsonColumnCheck | ADD COLUMN with JSON type |